rydmike/theme_demo/README.md

     // 8< - - - snip repetitive reset code removed.
   }

-  /// String key used for defining if we use Material 3 or Material 2. static const String _keyUseMaterial3 = 'useMaterial3';
+  /// String DB key used for defining if we use Material 3 or Material 2. static const String _keyUseMaterial3 = 'useMaterial3';
   /// Provider for swapping primary and secondary colors in light theme mode. static final StateNotifierProvider<SettingsEntry<bool>, bool>